contextgeneric/cgp-patterns/content/error-handling.md

 }
 ```

-Each of the traits now include `HasErrorType` as a supertrait, and the methods now
-return `Self::Error` instead of `anyhow::Error` in the returned `Result`.
+In these examples, each trait now includes `HasErrorType` as a supertrait, and methods return `Self::Error` in the `Result` type instead of relying on a concrete type like `anyhow::Error`.
+This abstraction allows greater flexibility and customization, enabling components to adapt their error handling to the specific needs of different contexts.

 ## Raising Errors With `From`

-Now that we have made use of abstract errors over concrete errors in our component interfaces,
-a challenge that arise next is how can we raise abstract errors inside our context-generic
-providers.
-With CGP, we can make use of impl-side dependencies as usual, and include additional constraints
-on the `Error` type, such as requiring it to implement `From` to convert a source error into
-an abstract error value.
+After adopting abstract errors in our component interfaces, the next challenge is handling these abstract errors in context-generic providers.
+With CGP, this is achieved by leveraging impl-side dependencies and adding constraints to the `Error` type, such as requiring it to implement `From`.
+This allows for the conversion of a source error into an abstract error value.

-Using this technique, we can re-write `ValidateTokenIsNotExpired` to convert a source error
-`&'static str` into `Context::Error`, when an auth token has expired:
+For example, we can modify the `ValidateTokenIsNotExpired` provider to convert a source error, `&'static str`, into `Context::Error` when an authentication token has expired:

 ```rust
 # extern crate cgp;